+This is probably one of the best benefits of dry brushing, removing those dead skin cells.
 You know those body scrubs you waste tons of money on that only half work anyway?
-Throw them out – This handy little brush gets rid of all your dead skin and gives you super silky skin.
-In fact, throw out all your soaps; most of them just dry out your skin anyway.
+Throw them out – This handy little brush removes all your dead skin and gives you super silky skin.
+In fact, throw out all your soaps; most just dry out your skin anyway.
 Those scaly knees or elbows you have?
 Gone!
 The bumps on your legs from shaving with a dull razor?
 Not anymore.
-Think of this brush as your all natural beauty soap from now on – It’ll really be all you’ll need.
+Think of this brush as your all-natural beauty soap from now on – It’ll be all you’ll need.

 And Opens Up Your Pores

 Your skin is the largest organ in your body – Let it breathe!
-Dry skin brushing at least once every day can help unclog your pores (which is absolutely perfect for someone who gets ingrown hairs or experiences body acne on a regular basis) and allows your skin to absorb more nutrients.
-Your skin is the largest organ in your body – When it’s functioning properly, it produces antibacterial substances that protect us from infection and allow us to fully absorb and produce Vitamin D when we expose it to the sun.
+Dry skin brushing at least once daily can help unclog your pores (which is perfect for someone who gets ingrown hairs or experiences body acne regularly) and allows your skin to absorb more nutrients.
+Your skin is the largest organ in your body.
+When it’s functioning properly, it produces antibacterial substances that protect us from infection and allow us to fully absorb and produce Vitamin D when we expose it to the sun.
 By opening up your skin’s pores, you’ll not only be improving its appearance, but you’ll also be effectively helping protect yourself against your next cold!
 And it’ll cost you less than a bottle of ‘medicine’ that will only mask your symptoms, anyway.

 It Stimulates Your Lymphatic System

+Another great benefit of dry brushing.
 Our bodies are filled with hundreds of miles worth of lymphatic tubes that collect waste from our tissues and send it to our bloodstream to get rid of.
-However when those tubes aren’t working properly, random waste and other toxins can build up in your system, causing you to fall ill.
+However, when those tubes aren’t working properly, random waste and other toxins can build up in your system, causing you to fall ill.
 Dry skin brushing allows you to detoxify this system, helping it release all kinds of harmful toxins.

 Increases Your Circulation

 If you’ve been looking for a way to increase the elimination of metabolic waste, you’ve found it with dry skin brushing.
-Now, I’m not saying that you’re going to lose twenty pounds within a week or anything, but your metabolism might get a little jumpstart.
+I’m not saying you’ll lose twenty pounds within a week, but your metabolism might get a little jumpstart.